christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander's father Philip belonged to the Argead dynasty who were of Dorian Greek ancestry.
 The name is traditionally derived from Argos, the Peloponnesian city, but this is a Hellenized etymology designed to obscure a deeper truth.
 The root Arge- is cognate with Sanskrit (rajata) = "silver, shining" and the Scythian Ar-/Al- = "noble, shining" (as in Alans, Roxolani).
 This is the exact same semantic field as the Roxolani ("Shining Alans") and the Asii ("The Shining Lords").

 Alexander (Al-As-andros = the Asii Lord Man) was a member of the Roxolani tribe and when he married Roxana he was marrying a heiress to the Roxolani.
 Al-As-andros = As-andros = Asander.
 The exact same title.

+Tochari	(Bactria)

+The Kushan Empire (1st-3rd c.
+CE) claimed descent from the Yuezhi.
+Their title for king was Shaonano Shao—"King of Kings"—a direct translation of the Bosporan Basileus Basileon and the Achaemenid Xšāyaθiya Xšāyaθiyānām.

+The Greek Tokharoi, Sanskrit Tukhāra/Tushāra, and Old Persian Tuxāri- all go back to Tarkhu-As, meaning "Ruler-As" (Tarkhu is the storm-god title, as in Hittite Tarḫunna, Etruscan Tarquin).

+Strabo records four tribes that conquered Bactria: the Asioi, Pasianoi, Tochario, and Sakarauloi.
+The Pasianoi (also Gasiani) are the "People of the Pas" —a title that appears in the Flavian name Vespasian (Ves-Pasianus = "Lord of the Pasiani").
+Armenian historical tradition later connects the Arsacid dynasty with the Kushans, and the founder of the Parthian Empire, Arsaces I, may have originated from the Gasiani tribe.

+Scandinavia (The Aesir)

+The religious book of Scandinavia, Prose Edda, written by Snorri Sturluson, mentions that the ancient inhabitants of Scandinavia were Asi people who came to that land from Asirgarh in 500 BCE and their leader was Odin (Proto-Germanic Wōðanaz (Wod-As)).
+The title "Oado" appears on Indo-Scythian coins, particularly Kanishka I. Oado is the Bactrian form of Vāta/Vāyu (both mean wind/fury).
+Vāta/Vāta‑deva is the Indo‑Iranian wind/fury deity.
+Wōðanaz (Odin) and Vāta (Oado) are dialectal pronunciations of the same PIE root.
+The Norse sagas claim Odin "died" and was "resurrected" as different kings.
+This is not mythology; it is the avatar transfer protocol.

+Ateas the Scythian (Macedon/Thrace)

+Ateas (c.
+429 BC – 339 BC) was described in Greek and Roman sources as the most powerful king of Scythia.
+His name decodes as Ata-as—"Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder, and Attila.

+Ateas was also Artaxerxes II Mnemon of Persia, Amyntas III of Macedon, Nectanebo II of Egypt, and Evagoras I of Cyprus.
+His "death" in battle against Philip II of Macedon (339 BC) was a succession ritual—a staged combat to transfer the "Mandate of the Dragon".
+Philip II was not Ateas's enemy; he was his designated successor and son.

+When arranged chronologically, the Asii satrapies reveal a continuous, unbroken chain of Dragon King rule spanning from the Bronze Age to the Iron Age, starting from the Hyksos (c.
+1650–1550 BCE), the Mitanni (c.
+1600–1260 BCE), the Aššuwa (c.
+1430 BCE), the Kassites (c.
+1595–1155 BCE), and the Tocharians/Yuezhi (c.
+2000 BCE).

 The Asii were the zero-point of history.
 They are the foundation of human civilization—the administrative caste that built the pyramids, invented the chariot, named the continents, and ruled the world from the Pontic-Caspian Steppe.
 Every royal title with As-, every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.
 They were the Egyptian-Persian-Indian-Greek-Roman elite.
 The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history.